digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 This documents compiles a list of questions that guies you through the process of writing a propper tech rider.

 ### Descriptio
-- formal and functional descriptio of the work
+- formal and functional description of the work
+- installtion shot

 ### Dimensions/Duration
 - dimensions of the work `Lenght x Width x Height cm`